lawrencetusui/Table-of-people/README.md

 # Table-of-people
-The list has people with adjective for each person
+The list has people with adjective for each person.
+Instead of SwiftUI, this app uses storyboard which imports UIkit.